yleeyilin/tp/docs/UserGuide.md

 **Method 1**: Using the Command Line
 1. Open the command line in your operating system's terminal software.
 2. Navigate to the directory where the JAR file is located.
-3. Enter `java -jar PoochPlanner.jar` and the PoochPlanner Application should launch.
+3. Enter `java -jar poochplanner.jar` and the PoochPlanner Application should launch.

 **Method 2**: Using `.bat/.sh` Scripts
 1. Create a new text file and paste the following line into the file:
    ```
-   java -jar [JAR file location]/PoochPlanner.jar
+   java -jar [JAR file location]/poochplanner.jar
    ```
-2. Save the file as `PoochPlanner.bat` (Windows) or `PoochPlanner.sh` (macOS/Linux).
+2. Save the file as `poochplanner.bat` (Windows) or `poochplanner.sh` (macOS/Linux).
 3. Change the admin settings of the script to allow it to run as a program:
    - Windows: Right-click on the script and select Properties.
 Under General, check the box that says `Allow this file to run as a program`.
    - macOS/Linux: Open the Terminal and navigate to the directory where the script is located.
 Type `chmod +x [script name]` and press `Enter`.<br>Note: (`chmod +x` changes permissions of the script to allow it to be executed)